Horsforth: Education

 Leeds Trinity University, formerly Leeds Trinity University College, is an independent university after a period as an accredited college of the University of Leeds.
 The residential campus is located off Brownberrie Lane, Horsforth.

-The further education college Leeds City College has a former site in Horsforth which was called the Horsforth Campus.
+The further education college Leeds City College has a former site in Horsforth which was called the Horsforth Campus which has lain redundant since it closed in June 2017.
+Housing has now been built on the site.
 It was previously part of Park Lane College.

 The main secondary school is Horsforth School.
 Horsforth's state sector primary schools are West End Lane Primary School, St Margaret's Primary School, Newlaithes Primary School, Westbrook Lane Primary School, Broadgate Lane Primary School, St Mary's Catholic Primary School and Featherbank Primary School.

 Featherbank School opened in 1911 as a primary school, replacing the Grove Day School.
 The school's infant department was moved to the Grove Methodist Church on Stanhope Drive in 1933, but in 1960 transferred to the Featherbank School annexe.
 In 1972 Featherbank juniors (7–11 years) were allocated places at the newly built Newlaithes Junior School, at which point Featherbank became purely an infants' school (4–7 years).
-In September 2011 Featherbank reverted to a full primary school.
+In September 2011 Featherbank reverted to being a full primary school.

-There is a private primary school, The Froebelian School.
+There is a private primary school, The Froebelian School, providing independent preparatory education.